 I’ve worked with Alzheimer’s residents in long term care for three years, and served on the board for the Chicagoland Activities Professionals Association (CAPA) as Newsletter Editor for two years.
 I am an active volunteer for the Alzheimer’s Association and have written and spoken extensively about the disease.
 For more about my advocacy efforts, see my Alzheimer's page.

 I currently live in Evanston, Illinois, and am very active in my community.
 I am involved in the Evanston Rotary Club, Midwest Palliative & Hospice Care, North Shore Village, and Life Matters Media.

-I am passionate about biking, my favorite guy Matt, yoga, swimming, sunshine, my friends, my community, craft beer, the arts, music, nature, writing, good food, travel, cute shoes, shopping at thrift stores, honesty, laughing, and my godson Jahmar.
+I am passionate about biking, yoga, community, nature, music, craft beer, the arts, writing, sustainability, cute shoes, shopping at thrift stores, honesty, laughing, and my godson Jahmar.